Steinmetz's equation

-where $a$, $b$ and $k$ are the same parameters used in the original equation.
+where $a$, $b$ and $k$ are the same parameters used in the original equation and Γ is the gamma function.
 This equation can calculate losses with any flux waveform using only the parameters needed for the original equation, but it ignores the fact that the parameters, and therefore the losses, can vary under DC bias conditions.
 DC bias cannot be neglected without severely affecting results, but there is still not a practical physically-based model that takes both dynamic and nonlinear effects into account.
 However, this equation is still widely used because most other models require parameters that are not usually given by manufacturers and that engineers are not likely to take the time and resources to measure.

 The Steinmetz coefficients for magnetic materials may be available from the manufacturers.
 However, manufacturers of magnetic materials intended for high-power applications usually provide graphs that plot specific core loss (watts per volume or watts per weight) at a given temperature against peak flux density $B_{pk}$, with frequency as a parameter.
 Families of curves for different temperatures may also be given.
 These graphs apply to the case where the flux density excursion is ±$B_{pk}$.
 In cases where the magnetizing field has a DC offset or is unidirectional (i.e. ranges between zero and a peak value), core losses can be much lower but are rarely covered by published data.